 Roland Bosch is sector lead for financial services and responsible for corporate engagements in Europe and the US.
 He engages with corporate boards on relevant strategic, governance, social and environmental issues to foster long-term sustainable value creation.
 Prior to joining Hermes EOS, he worked as an investment manager at F&C Asset Management, where he was responsible for managing institutional equity portfolios, as well as providing investment analysis and recommendations.
 Before that, Roland was based in the Netherlands, working as an investment manager for insurance group Achmea and as an equity analyst at HSBC.
 Roland is a certified investment analyst (RBA), EFFAS financial analyst and holds a degree in Business Economics from Groningen University.
 Roland is fluent in Dutch and English, with a good working knowledge of German and French.

-Dr Christine Chow is responsible for the financial services, technology and extractive sectors in Asia ex-Japan.
-She has 19 years of experience in portfolio management, research and investment consulting.
+Dr Christine Chow manages the team of engagement associates at Hermes EOS and is responsible for the financial services, technology and extractive sectors in Asia ex-Japan.
+She has over 20 years of experience in portfolio management, research and investment consulting.
 Christine's PhD thesis on shareholder engagement for responsible investment was short-listed for a UN award in Sweden for industry relevance and academic excellence.
-She is an adjunct associate professor in the Department of Finance at the Hong Kong University of Science and Technology.
-She is a governor of the London School of Economics and a member of the university’s investment committee.
+Christine is a member of the Court of Governors of the London School of Economics and a member of the School’s Investment Sub-Committee.
+She was an adjunct associate professor in the Department of Finance at the Hong Kong University of Science and Technology.
 She was also a member of the greater China committee of the Hong Kong Retirement Funds Association between 2014-2016.
 Christine has worked at a number of multinational corporations such as Merrill Lynch, Schroders and Hewitt.
 In the 1990s, she was responsible for establishing strategic partnerships in fund management for the Schroders Group, especially in Mainland China.
 Christine is a graduate of the London School of Economics and the University of Melbourne.
 She also completed an executive education course on financial engineering at Stanford University.

 George Clark provides operational support to Hermes EOS’ client relations and engagement teams, with duties focused on statistical reporting, voting management and account administration.
 Prior to Hermes EOS, George worked for three years in the proxy voting space as a client account manager at Broadridge Financial Solutions.
 He holds a BSc Honours degree in Biology from the University of Leeds and Associate Membership of CISI after attaining the IOC qualification.